uchiha-vivek/gpr_max-Chatbot/README.md

 **Indexing and Vectorizing**

 1. The extracted text chunks are converted into vector embeddings using OllamaEmbeddings.
-2. These embeddings are stored in InMemoryVectorStore (In this case i have used InMemoryVectorStore)
+2. These embeddings are stored in ChromaDB vector store .

 **Query Processing & Answer Generation**